Black rhinoceros, hook-lipped rhinoceros (Diceros bicornis)

 Interspecies fights happen very often; during them, the rate of deaths among males is around 50% and among females – 30%.
 This death rate is the highest among all mammals.

 It does not have enemies thanks to its size, thick skin and deadly horns.
 It is exceptionally killed by crocodiles.
-The young are scarcely attacked, but if it occurs, it is a lion or a hyena which does it in most cases.
+The young are scarcely attacked, but if it occurs, it is a lion or a hyena that does it in most cases.

 The rhinoceros uses tracks beaten by elephants to get to overgrown ponds faster.
 Despite its weight, it is very fast and reaches the speed of up to 56 km/h (35 mph) moving on its toes.

 Because of its bad sight and the solitary nature, it has much more sensitive smell which is used to identify other species leaving the urine spraying on trees, bushes, around water holes and feeding areas.
-Females often mark certain places with its urine during breeding to entice the partner.
+Females often mark certain places with their urine during breeding to entice the partner.
 The animal leaves feces in the same place as its urine forming the dung pile.
 The specimen can identify who to expect in the area by smelling the place and if it has understood the sign, it leaves its smell with feces and urine.

 The rhinoceros reacts to the feces of the female and the male adult in different way than the ones of the subadult (on the basis of the feces, it can tell the gender and the age of its owner).